100. Introduction to Philosophy.

 This course introduces a distinct way of organizing literary study, substituting for the study of national traditions the notion of post-coloniality as a global condition affecting not only literature but also categories we use to think about human experience: relations between colonizers and colonized and between culture and power; identity, authenticity and hybridity; roots, motherland, mother tongue; nationality.
 Readings include contemporary literature produced in the Indian subcontinent, Australia, New Zealand and the Pacific, Africa, Canada and the Caribbean, as well as important theoretical texts about post-coloniality.
 Also offered as English 357 and Global Studies 357.

 367. Feminist Postcolonial Theory.

-Postcolonial theory addresses issues of identity, culture, literature and history arising from the social context of colonization, resistance to colonization, liberation from colonization and the formation of new nations.
-It crosses the boundaries of the social sciences and humanities in its approach to theory and analysis of the discourses used to constitute colonial and postcolonial subjects.
-We begin with some classic texts of postcolonial theory before moving to a focus on specifically feminist debates and texts within postcolonial studies.
-Literature and film are used in dialog with theoretical texts to examine questions about gender and women’s issues in various societies.
+Post-colonial theory addresses issues of identity, culture, literature and history arising from the social context of colonization, resistance to colonization, liberation from colonization and the formation of new nations.
+It crosses the boundaries of the social sciences and humanities in its approach to theory and analysis of the discourses used to constitute colonial and post-colonial subjects.
 Also offered as English 367, Gender Studies 367 and Global Studies 367.